iirasalo/WEB2-FE-WEEK3/Group-activity-2/README.md

 ## Task2

 1. Name three CSS selectors.
+--> .class , #id , * (selects all), elements suchs as p.

 2. What is the difference between NodeList and Arrays?
+--> NodeLists are a language based way to access DOM elements whilst Arrays are a JavaScript objects that contains collections of information.
+Although NodeList is not an Array , it is possible to iterate over it with forEach().

 3. How can you convert a NodeList to an Array?
 Refer to `./src/demo.html`

+      // Select a nodeList:
+      const nodeList = document.querySelectorAll('p');
+      console.log(nodeList);

+      //Nodelist to array:
+      const array = Array.from(nodeList);
+      console.log(array);

+  --> Select all elements (make a nodelist) and create an array using the selection: Arra.from(nodeList); (Nodelist to array).

 ## Links